Bigsean1225/PDFtoText/README.md

 # PDFtoText
-Python based program to convert pdf to text files.
+Python-3 based program to convert pdf to text files.
 Still needs some work to make it work more constantly.

 ##When asked for output folder, this actually means a cache folder.